fkarg/fkarg.github.io/drafts/rat-meetup.md

 Increase version numbers somewhat similar to semantic versioning, though we might not need a third version number.

 The lowest-level paragraph header which is versioned counts for the respective paragraph(s). `###`-headers with sub-headers may be versioned to make versions of their sub-headers in the table of contents visible.

-Open Questions:
-- What happens when a paragraph was deemed '**final**' but  someone else still wants to make changes or is not happy with how it turned out? -> still open :shrug:
-- Is this level of planning even adequate for our purposes?
-    - And this level of questioning it?

-### content refinement
-- try to reduce/distill everything
-    - remove everything that seems superfluous, taking up length without providing clarity
-    - is the sentence used meaning precisely what you intend? is it understood like this as well?
-    - Optimise structure
-- checking for
-    - clarity
-    - decent grammar
-    - logical constistency
-    - good ordering of paragraphs
-    - typos
-    - short and understandable sentences
-- includes proofreading
-    - read over everything
-    - make it it fluently readable
-    - link where links should be

-### Writing: Goals and Structure

-#### Goals
-1. Sharing what we did (we established a Rationalist meetup group online)
-1. Sharing what we learned (things we can recommend, warn about, ect.)
-1. Receiving feedback from other groups about our issues or other useful ideas
-1. Having a reference for others who want to do something similar in the future
-    - maybe give them a list of things to do